monacofj/kobrapy/docs/manual.md

  To start working on the exercise:

- * fork this project using the functionality of the hosting platform;
+ * create a new project in the git platform of choice (e.g. GitHub) (do not fork this repository; you'll be workig in a brand new project)

+ * copy the contents of cobrapy into your project tree and commit them

  * give the development team access to the forked repository;